Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 ### c) modes of system operation;

 ### d) user classes and other involved personnel; and
+- Progressive Pest Control Clients
+- Progressive Pest Control Employees
+- Software maintainers / Dev team

 ### e) support environment.
+- No current website system in place for Progressive Pest Control
+- QuickBooks 1998 Version for internal system, client logging, ect.
+- -- Has no been updated since 2004
+- -- Running on an early 2000s Dell
+- -- Computer on its last leg

 ## 5.2 Preliminary operational scenarios